The Food Safety Supervisor is responsible for ensuring that their work place engage in best practices regarding safe food handling.

 - Cleaning and sanitising practices

 When you complete your training with New Era Institute, we’ll provide you with a NSW Food Safety Supervisor Certificate on behalf of the NSW Food Authority.
 This must be displayed in the food business.
-It is an additional cost of $30 + postage and handling.

-7 hours of training (up to 6 weeks to complete)
+Duration: 1 day course (up to 6 weeks to complete)

 USI (Unique Student Identifier)